 The FVLC also works collaboratively with Unity House Law Project, to provide civil legal assistance to adult survivors of family violence in often-complicated matters in Rensselaer County Family and Supreme Courts.

 In addition to the immediate impact of the services the FVLC provides, the community gains the benefit of the education those experiences provide for our students.
 These students go on to serve our communities as skilled and culturally competent professionals who are well-versed in child and family law, family court proceedings involving domestic violence, and the dynamics of intimate partner abuse.

 What We Do

-Under direct faculty supervision, students will interview and counsel clients, conduct fact investigation and discovery, draft: pleadings, correspondence, motions, stipulations and orders, perform legal research and analysis, work with translators, appear with clients in court, and negotiate cases with opposing counsel as well as the attorney for the children involved.
-Students may also have the opportunity to write or argue an appellate case, conduct full evidentiary trials, participate in administrative hearings, and engage in community outreach.
+Under direct faculty supervision, students in the FVLC interview and counsel clients, conduct fact investigation and discovery, draft pleadings, correspondence, motions, stipulations, and orders, perform legal research and analysis, work with translators, advocate for clients in court, and negotiate cases with opposing counsel as well as the attorney for the children involved.
+Students also have had opportunities to write or argue an appellate case, conduct full evidentiary trials, participate in administrative hearings, and engage in community outreach.